New logo and vision statement for President's Challenge

 "Together, we can return the sense of purpose and dignity to those less fortunate, and give them the chance to contribute to society in their own, unique ways."

-PC has raised over $200 million for more than 250 social service agencies in the past two decades when it was first started by former President S.R.
-Nathan as a fund-raising initiative.
+PC has raised over $200 million for more than 250 social service agencies in the past two decades since it was first started by former president S R Nathan as a fund-raising initiative.

 "Empowerment is now a key theme across all three pillars of PC - whether it is in fund-raising, volunteerism or social entrepreneurship, the ultimate goal is to empower the beneficiaries so that we can help them change their circumstances for good," she added.